The HydroGym Reinforcement Learning Platform for Fluid Dynamics

-\textit{Circular cylinder control at $Re=3,900$.} The circular cylinder at $Re=3,900$ displays shear layer instabilities, irregular shedding frequencies, and chaotic vortex patterns in the wake.
-In this flow, RL agents discover a control strategy that reorganizes this system into coherent, predictable flow patterns.
-Operating under a zero-net mass flux constraint, where opposing jets maintain equal and opposite mass flow rates, the controller implements boundary layer manipulation that effectively streamlines the cylinder without adding or removing mass.
+\textit{Circular cylinder control at $Re=3,900$.} Moving to isolated bluff-body dynamics, the circular cylinder at $Re=3,900$ (2D) features profound shear layer instabilities, irregular shedding frequencies, and a chaotic wake structure.
+Operating under a zero-net-mass-flux (ZNMF) constraint, where opposing jets maintain equal and opposite mass flow rates, the controller implements boundary layer manipulation that effectively streamlines the cylinder without adding or removing mass.
 The learned policy exploits asymmetric pressure distributions through coordinated suction and injection.
-Upper-surface suction removes low-momentum boundary layer fluid, compensating adverse pressure gradients and delaying separation, while lower-surface blowing energizes the boundary layer through direct momentum injection.
+Specifically, it pairs suction on one surface (removing low-momentum fluid to delay separation) with blowing on the opposite surface to energize the boundary layer through direct momentum injection.
 This creates a time-varying "virtual geometry" that actively manages wake formation.
-The transformation is striking: a chaotic, three-dimensional wake is replaced by coherent vortical patterns that shed with improved regularity and symmetry.
-Separation points shift downstream, narrowing the wake and reorganizing the momentum deficit structure.
-The controlled wake converts a random turbulent wake into ordered momentum transport.
-This demonstrates how localized boundary layer control can transform chaotic turbulent structures into predictable flow patterns.
+This localized boundary layer manipulation successfully transforms the chaotic wake into coherent, predictable vortical patterns that shed with improved regularity and symmetry (Figure~\ref{ExtDataFigure2}).
+The separation points shift downstream, narrowing the momentum deficit structure and converting random turbulent fluctuations into ordered momentum transport.\\